 - Blocked tear ducts.

-Reputable breeders screen their cats to prevent passing some of these conditions from down their breeding lines.
+Reputable breeders screen their cats to prevent passing some of these conditions down their breeding lines.
 Barring any of these health problems, Persian cats who are kept indoors and receive regular veterinary checkups can live lengthy life spans of 15 to 20 years or more.